opnfv/sdnvpn/docs/scenarios/os-odl_l2-bgpvpn/scenario.description.rst

 Nuage and OpenDaylight currently).
 In OPNFV, currently only the OpenDaylight driver is supported.

-The BGPVPN ODL driver maps the BGPVPN API onto the OpenDaylight VPNService, which exposes the data center overlay like a virtual router to which Neutron Networks and Routers (and in the future also Ports) are connected.
-The VPNService has access to the state of the Neutron API through the OpenDaylight Neutron Northbound Interface module, which has been enhanced to support the BGPVPN API extension.
+The BGPVPN ODL driver maps the BGPVPN API onto the OpenDaylight NetVirt service, which exposes the data center overlay like a virtual router to which Neutron Networks and Routers (and in the future also Ports) are connected.
+NetVirt has access to the state of the Neutron API through the OpenDaylight Neutron Northbound Interface module, which has been enhanced to support the BGPVPN API extension.
 It uses an internal mesh of VxLAN tunnels to interconnect the vSwitches on the data center compute nodes.
 For the purpose of BGP based route exchange with other BGP speakers the ODL